The Biggest Economic Threat: Financial Advisors' Daily Digest

 Even a balloon-lofted warhead detonated at 30 kilometers altitude could blackout the Eastern Grid that supports most of the population and generates 75 percent of US electricity.
 Moreover, an EMP attack could be made by a North Korean satellite."

-That commission, in its 2008 official report, warned: "An EMP attack potentially could disrupt or collapse the food infrastructure over a large region encompassing many cities for a protracted period of weeks, months, or even longer.
+"An EMP attack potentially could disrupt or collapse the food infrastructure over a large region encompassing many cities for a protracted period of weeks, months, or even longer.
 Widespread damage of the infrastructures would impede the ability of undamaged fringe areas to aid in recovery.
 Therefore, it is highly possible that the recovery time would be very slow and the amount of human suffering great, including loss of life."

 It's hard to see the market continuing its rise under such circumstances.
 The truth is, and always has been, that peace is the vessel that contains our prosperity.
 It is to be hoped that Americans can come together to support policies that strengthen U.S. security despite today's unprecedented level of acrimony.